HarutoHiroki/PaperPlusPlus/README.md

 # Paper++
 <p>Have you ever felt the desire to code on paper?
+<br>Have you ever had difficulty correcting a student's handwritten code?
 <br>If your answer was yes, we provide a solution: you provide picture(s), and we provide output.
   <br>It's that simple!</b>
   </p>